← Back to blog

 Grading

-With my methodology of balancing the difficulty of the project, the outcome of the grades is as expected.
-About 10 students finished all tasks including bonus ones, and 20% of the students got 100 points.
-About 50% of the students tried reaching 100 points but failed, while nearly all students got 80 points in this project.
+With my approach to balancing the project’s difficulty, the grade distribution was as expected.
+About 10 students finished all tasks, including the bonus tasks, and 20% of the students earned 100 points.
+About 50% tried to reach 100 points but did not, while nearly all students earned 80 points on this project.

 Calcite on BusTub

-As part of my optimizer research with Andy, I studied implementations of some optimizer frameworks.
-Apache Calcite is the one I have a special interest in, and I tried implementing something over that.
+As part of my optimizer research with Andy, I studied some optimizer frameworks.
+Apache Calcite is the one that particularly interests me, and I tried building something on top of it.

-I plugged Calcite into the query frontend of BusTub.
-BusTub starts with an HTTP service, listening for JSON query plans and serving the catalog.
-Calcite parses the SQL, generates the query plan on BusTub, and sends it to the BusTub HTTP service.
+I plugged Calcite into BusTub’s query frontend.
+BusTub runs an HTTP service that listens for JSON query plans and serves the catalog.
+Calcite parses the SQL, generates a query plan for BusTub, and sends it to the BusTub HTTP service.

 architecture of Calcite over BusTub